Esports Foundation: Esports World Cup

-The EWCF's flagship event is the annual Esports World Cup (EWC), held in Riyadh from July to August.
+The EF's flagship event is the annual Esports World Cup (EWC), held in Riyadh from July to August.
 The 2024 edition featured a US$62.5 million prize pool across 22 game titles.
 The 2025 EWC, running from July 7 to August 24, expanded to 25 tournaments across 24 titles with a prize pool exceeding US$70 million, including US$27 million for the Club Championship.
 It attracted more than 2,000 players from over 100 countries and 200 clubs, with Team Falcons winning the 2025 Club Championship for a $7 million prize.
-Tournaments are supervised by the EWCF, with administration handled by ESL.
+Tournaments are supervised by the EF, with administration handled by ESL.

 Club Partner Program

-Launched as the Club Support Program, it provides financial assistance to esports organizations based on competitive achievements, strategies, and fan engagement.
+Launched as the Club Support Program, the Club Partner Program provides financial assistance to esports organizations based on competitive achievements, strategies, and fan engagement.
 In 2024, 30 clubs were selected; it expanded to 40 in 2025, distributing US$20 million directly to clubs.
 Participants must enhance viewership and engagement to remain eligible for rewards.

+Esports Nations Cup

+In August 2025, the EWCF announced the Esports Nations Cup, a global recurring national team competition in esports, set to launch in Riyadh in November 2027 (initially November 2026), partnering with publishers like Electronic Arts, Krafton, Tencent, and Ubisoft.
+National teams are represented by partner organizations and individuals, including national esports and traditional sports organizations and non-governmental organizations.

 Other initiatives

-In August 2025, the EWCF announced the Esports Nations Cup, the first global recurring national team competition in esports, set to launch in Riyadh in November 2026, partnering with publishers like Electronic Arts, Krafton, Tencent, and Ubisoft.

 The Foundation launched Esports Spotlight, a YouTube channel featuring esports professionals, creators, and celebrities.

 In 2025, the EWCF became the Founding Partner for the inaugural Olympic Esports Games in Riyadh in 2027, partnering with the International Olympic Committee (IOC) to bridge esports and traditional sports, including game selection and qualification pathways.
+However, talks broke down between the two organizations in October, likely as a result of the formation of the Esports Nations Cup, leading to the EWCF pulling out of the Olympic Esports Games entirely.

 Organization

-The EWCF is headquartered in Riyadh and employs between 11 and 50 people.
+The EF is headquartered in Riyadh and employs between 100 to 200 people.
 Events are held at venues in Riyadh's Boulevard City, including the SEF Arena and stc Play Gaming Hall.
 The Foundation oversees a trophy system for the EWC Club Championship, designed by Thomas Lyte.